0xmaddie/commonplace/README.md

+**2022-07-08** fixed-size representations are easier than variable-size representations. i want a fixed-size representation for program synthesis. using a fixed-size sequence of tokens seems wrong;
+that space of programs is almost accidental, because some tokens are boilerplate. an adjacency matrix seems like a better place to start.

 **2022-07-07** refactor, put #dailycoding stuff in its own file.

 i want to use a form of unityped functional programming for 2d